Why are Indoor Cycling Bikes So Uncomfortable?

 · Women using male saddles and vice versa but also…

-· Riders assuming that saddle gender will solve all discomfort issues
+· Riders assuming that gender design will solve all discomfort issues

 · Too little or too much padding for an individual's need.